Neil E Grunberg

 Biography

-Neil E. Grunberg, Ph.D., is Professor of Military & Emergency Medicine (MEM), Medical & Clinical Psychology (MPS), and Neuroscience (NES) in the Uniformed Services University (USU) School of Medicine (SOM); Professor in the Graduate School of Nursing (GSN); Director of Research and Development in the Leadership Education and Development (LEAD) program; Director of Faculty Development for MEM; Chair of Faculty Mentoring and Development for ANE.
+Neil E. Grunberg, Ph.D., is Professor of Military & Emergency Medicine (MEM) and Professor of Neuroscience (NES) in the Uniformed Services University (USU) School of Medicine (SOM); Professor in the Graduate School of Nursing (GSN); Director of Research and Development in the Leadership Education and Development (LEAD) program; Director of Faculty Development for MEM; Chair of Faculty Mentoring and Development for ANE.
 He is a medical and social psychologist who has been on faculty at USU since 1979.
-His role in LEAD is to ensure that the LEAD program and sessions are based upon sound evidence and scholarship and to oversee research relevant to leadership education and training (see www.usuhs.edu/usulead).

 Career Highlights: Positions, Projects, Deployements, Awards and Additional Publications